sjefvanleeuwen/SharpGraphQL/examples/StarWars/filtering-guide.md

-# SharpGraph Filtering & Sorting Guide
+# 🎬 SharpGraph Filtering & Sorting Guide - Star Wars Examples

 Complete guide to Prisma-style filtering, sorting, and pagination in SharpGraph.

+**All examples use the Star Wars GraphQL Database** with 6 entity types: Character, Film, Planet, Species, Starship, and Vehicle.

 ## Table of Contents